June 19, 2024

 The project aims to supply electricity directly to the nearby Arla Foods packaging plant through a direct connection, while any surplus power will be sold back to the national grid.
 Shropshire Council plans to construct and manage the solar farm for 25 years.

-Arla Foods, under a Power Purchase Agreement (PPA), has committed to purchasing electricity generated at a fixed rate.
+Arla Foods — under a Power Purchase Agreement (PPA) — has committed to purchasing electricity generated at a fixed rate.
 Any excess electricity not utilized by the plant will be exported to the National Grid, generating additional revenue for the council.

-The authority describes the project as a collaborative arrangement between the private and public sectors, offering benefits to both the council and the private firm, while assisting the area in achieving renewable energy targets.
+The authority describes the project as a collaborative arrangement between the private and public sectors, offering benefits to both the council and the private firm while assisting the area in achieving renewable energy targets.

 Supporting the UK’s Clean Energy Objectives

 The proposed 2MW solar farm offers financial benefits to both Shropshire Council and Arla Foods while supporting the UK’s clean energy objectives.
 A statement supporting the project highlighted that the private wire connection ensures a direct and efficient electricity supply to Arla Foods, with any excess energy being exported to the national grid.
-Shropshire Council's full ownership and oversight of the project ensures long-term commitment and effective management.

 "The proposed 2MW solar farm offers financial benefits for the Council and Arla Foods, while contributing to the UK's clean energy goals," stated a statement of support.
 "The private wire connection provides direct and efficient electrical supply to Arla Foods, with any excess energy exported to the national grid.
 The Council's entire ownership and accountability for the project provides long-term commitment, as well as strong oversight and management.”

 This initiative encourages collaboration among Shropshire Council, Arla Foods, and the national grid.
 Arla Foods stands to gain from a secure and potentially more affordable renewable energy source through the Power Purchase Agreement (PPA).
 Meanwhile, Shropshire Council anticipates generating revenue from electricity sales to Arla Foods and the national grid, promoting financial sustainability.
-Moreover, the project contributes to the UK’s renewable energy targets and helps reduce dependence on fossil fuels.

 "This project promotes collaboration among the public sector (Shropshire Council), corporate sector (Arla Foods), and the national grid.
 Arla Foods benefits from the PPA, which provides a secure and potentially lower-cost renewable energy supply.
 The Council generates cash by selling electricity to Arla Foods and the National Grid, which promotes financial sustainability.
 The initiative helps the UK meet its renewable energy targets while also reducing its dependence on fossil fuels.”